S3

 Faraday suggests that you use an unguessable string somewhere in the path to your data.
 This avoids what is called the Confused deputy problem

-For example, instead of naming an S3 bucket s3://faraday-acme/, name it s3://faraday-acme-pwiiprz162ez.
+For example, let's say you were using S3.
+Instead of naming an S3 bucket s3://faraday-acme/, name it s3://faraday-acme-pwiiprz162ez.
 This guarantees that malicious actors cannot guess the name and request that Faraday import data from it into their account.
 The same logic applies to any path that is used to locate data.

 Connecting